 Ecuador has a very good bus system linking all major towns in the country, making it the most popular way to travel Ecuador.
 It's a great way to check out the scenery of the country.
 Plus it's dirt cheap.
 The trip I mentioned between Quito and Loja costs about $15.
 Typically you'll pay about a dollar for every hour of travel.

 Catching a bus in the bus terminals is quite easy.
 Just walk in and 90% of the time you'll find a bus leaving for you destination within the hour.
 I prefer to buy a ticket at the terminal whether I plan to catch the bus there or not.
 If you have a ticket you'll get a seat.
-If not, the bus can fill up with ticket holders and you may have to stand until a seat becomes available.
+If not, the bus can fill up with ticket holders and others, which means you may have to stand until a seat becomes available.

 Usually very little consideration is shown for women standing on the bus.
 So to all the "gents", consider the possibility of giving up your seat to the poor nine-month-pregnant lady whose holding on for dear life.